 You gain knowledge and understanding of:

-- appreciate developments at the forefront of some areas of chemical sciences
+- Developments at the forefront of some areas of chemical sciences.

-- Master’s students will develop an in-depth knowledge and critical awareness of a substantial area of chemistry including contemporary materials chemistry.
+- A critical awareness of a substantial area of chemistry including contemporary materials chemistry.

 You gain the following intellectual abilities: